 - 2 cups cooked diced ham

-Rinse and sort through the beans, discarding any rocks or debris.
+- Rinse and sort through the beans, discarding any rocks or debris.
 Set aside.
-Reserve seasoning packet for later.

-Dice the onion and celery.
-Peel and shred or finely dice the carrots.
+- Dice the onion, celery, and carrots.
 Mince the garlic.

-Add the chicken broth to the pot along with the dried beans.
+- Add the water and Italian seasoning to the pot along with the dried beans.

-Bring to a boil over medium heat, reduce to a simmer, and cover with a lid.
-Cook for 2 hours or until beans are mostly tender.
+- Bring to a boil over medium heat, reduce to a simmer, and cover with a lid.
+Cook, stirring every 30 minutes, for 2 hours or until beans are mostly tender.

-Add the ham, salt, pepper, and reserved seasoning packet to the soup.
-Continue simmering for 30 minutes to an hour more, or until beans are tender.
-Add additional broth as desired.
+- Add the ham, salt, and pepper to the soup.
+Continue simmering for 30 minutes to an hour more, or until beans are fully cooked.